ziginfo/Totalmix-Chataigne-Module/README.md

 ***:::: Older Version V2.2***

 the session file "Totalmix-Template.noisette" has also been updated
+the picture : "Totalmix-Template-Actions.png" shows the "Template-Actions" that are used for the Action-Buttons in the Dashboard !

 ## Français .....